 Fredrik Gran is a composer from the Vällingby suburb in Stockholm, Sweden.
 He is interested in the musical potential of machinic and mechanical processes and in experimenting with new performative strategies.
 His work covers orchestral, chamber, vocal, electroacoustic and live electronic music, as well as music for installations, dance, digital and visual art.

-He is presented at Nordic Music Days with two different works: Pictures without fences and Here in my arms.
+He is presented at Nordic Music Days with two different works: Pictures of fields without fences and Here in my arms.

 Fredrik’s music has been recognized internationally, performed at festivals such as Festival MANCA (Nice, FR), Warsaw Autumn Festival(Warsaw), ISCM (Vancouver, CA), SICMF (Seoul, KR), Tage Neue Musik (Weimar, DE) and NoiseGate (NYC, US), and has been primed in many competitions such as London Music Society International Composer’s Competition (UK), Codes d’Acces (CA), Eleanor Stubley Recording Award (CA) and the Nutida Sound Art Music Prize (SE).
 He studied composition at the Music Academy in Stockholm and at McGill University in Montreal, where his doctoral research is connected to the Center for Interdisciplinary Research in Music Media and Technology (CIRMMT).